fabiangreffrath/woof/README.md

  * The rendering of flats has been improved (visplanes with the same flats now match up far better than before and the distortion of flats towards the right of the screen has been fixed, since Woof!
 1.1.0).
  * The "long wall wobble" glitch has been fixed (since Woof!
 1.1.0).
  * Sectors with the same visplane for ceiling and sky are now rendered correctly (e.g. eviternity.wad MAP30).
+ * The automap now updates while playing (since Woof!
+1.2.0).
+ * A "demowarp" feature has been added allowing to fast-forward to the desired map in a demo (since Woof!
+1.2.0).

 ## Input